 - guacamole, sour cream, pico de gallo

-- If Baking: Pre-heat oven to 425°F. Line a large baking sheet with nonstick spray or parchment paper.
+- *If Baking: Pre-heat oven to 425°F. Line a large baking sheet with nonstick spray or parchment paper.
 Set aside.
 (If frying, we will heat our oil a bit later.)

 - In a large bowl, cream together all ingredients except for the chicken.
 A hand mixer will make this much easier!